Neil deGrasse Tyson: Do THIS Every Morning To Find Happiness & Meaning In Your Life!

 TL;DR

-• Neil deGrasse Tyson discusses how his parents' influence shaped his path toward science and discovery from an early age
+• Neil deGrasse Tyson shares how his parents' influence shaped his early passion for science and learning, particularly his father's quiet resilience in the face of racial discrimination

 Key Moments